spamserv/oxidize/README.md

 ## Mods / Crates

 ### blockchain
-Consists of blockchain, wallet, address.
+Consists of blockchain, block, blockchain_listener.

+### config
+Includes configuration constants.

+### transaction
+Consists of Transaction definition, Header, Body (Input, Output, Metadata), and has blueprint for TransactionManager that will create transactions and track status of a transaction.

-### helpers
+### utils
-Has helper functions
+Has helper functions for hash and transactions.

+### wallet
+Includes Wallet, WalletClient to connect to the Node, Accounts, Addresses, Wallet Message types to exchange with the Node.

+### websockets
+Includes WebSocketClient and WebSocketServer implementation for various stuff.

 ## Tests
 At one point, you should be able to run tests per crate.
 TBD

 So far so good.
 Probably ton of refactoring coming in place.